 Using Social Media Strategically for Lead Nurturing

 But don’t lose heart.
-Making a new contact with a prospect is a big win, even if the timing is off.
+Making a contact with a prospect is a big win, even if the timing is off.
 All that’s needed is to keep your company top of mind for when the time is right, and that prospect can become an opportunity and, hopefully, a new client if there’s a good fit.

 Leveraging Social Media: Nurturing Prospects and Staying Top of Mind

 And this is where social media comes in.
 Those who tire of social media and feel like it doesn’t pay off often get drawn into the hype or distracted by rare viral success stories.
-When they spend weeks or months diligently posting to Facebook, Instagram, or Twitter without anything going viral or new clients flocking to their doors, they assume social media is a bust.
+When they spend weeks or months diligently posting to Facebook, Instagram, or Twitter without anything going viral or new prospects flocking to their doors, they assume social media is a bust.

 However, this confuses the proper function of social media as a lead nurturing platform with the unrealistic expectation for it to be a magical lead generator.